rsvzz/openscp-fork/README.md

 ## Contributing

-We welcome contributions from the community.
+- We welcome contributions from the community.
 Please read `CONTRIBUTING.md` for the workflow, branch strategy, and standards.

----

-## Project Status

-OpenSCP is currently usable in most cases.
-Issues and pull requests are welcome, especially around macOS/Linux stability, i18n, and the drag-and-drop flow.
+- Issues and pull requests are welcome, especially around macOS/Linux stability, i18n, and the drag-and-drop flow.